1000 E. University Ave.

 How do I apply for a UW Curriculum and Instruction Graduate Program?

-The graduate application and other information can found at this link: http://ed.uwyo.edu/ci/
+The graduate application and other information can be found at this link: http://www.uwyo.edu/ci/.

 What if I have Additional Questions?

-If you have additional questions, please contact Allen Trent, UW Department of Curriculum and Instruction (email@example.com; 307-766-2367).
+If you have additional questions, please contact the UW Department of Curriculum and Instruction (email@example.com; 307-766-6371).

 Committee members will evaluate the following areas and will determine if the student/NBC candidate accomplished each of these aims/activities at a level sufficient to warrant the substitution of the portfolio for the Plan B requirement.
 S/U will be give for each area, and an overall evaluation of “S” must be achieved for portfolio to serve in lieu of the Plan B paper